samarpan-rai11/samarpan-rai11/README.md

 **`Developer|Student`**

 👋 Hey there! 👨‍💻 Welcome to my corner of the internet.
-I'm a code enthusiast on a mission to turn ideas into reality.
-Dive into my GitHub repositories to discover the projects I'm tinkering with.
-Let's explore the world of possibilities together! 🌐
+I'm a data enthusiast on a mission to turn ideas into reality.
+Dive into my GitHub repositories to discover the projects I'm tinkering with 🌐

 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/samarpan-rai-809a5a293/) [![kaggle](https://img.shields.io/badge/Kaggle-20BEFF?style=for-the-badge&logo=Kaggle&logoColor=white)](https://www.kaggle.com/samarpanrai)